 - Aluminum Excellent heat conductor.
-Some types of food will cause it to darken (Anodized aluminum cookware resists staining and pitting).
-If aluminum pans slide across the ceramic cooktop, they may leave metal marks which will resemble scratches.
-Remove these marks immediately. - Copper Excellent heat conductor but discolors easily (see Aluminum). - Stainless Slow heat conductor with uneven cooking results.
-Is durable, easy to clean and resists staining. - Cast Iron A slow heat conductor that will retain heat very well.
-Cooks evenly once cooking temperature is reached.
-If cast iron pans slide across the ceramic cooktop, they may leave metal marks which will resemble scratches.
-Remove these marks immediately. - Porcelain-enamel on metal Heating characteristics will vary depending on base material.
-Porcelain-enamel coating must be smooth to avoid scratching ceramic cooktops. - Glass Slow heat conductor.
-Not recommended for ceramic cooktop surfaces because it may scratch the glass.
+Some types of food will cause it to darken (Anodized aluminum cookware resists staining and pitting). - Copper Excellent heat conductor but discolors easily (see Aluminum). - Stainless Slow heat conductor with uneven cooking results.
+Durable, easy to clean, and resists staining. - Cast Iron A slow heat conductor, but will retain heat very well.
+Cooks evenly once cooking temperature is reached. - Porcelain-enamel on metal Heating characteristics will vary depending on base material. - Glass Slow heat conductor.

-Do not place empty aluminum, glass, or porcelain-enamel coated cookware on the ceramic cooktop.
-The melting point of cookware made with these materials may be reached quickly, especially if left empty, and they may bond to the ceramic cooktop.
+Do not place empty aluminum, glass, or porcelain-enamel coated cookware on the element.
+The melting point of cookware made with these materials may be reached quickly, especially if left empty.
 If the cookware melts it will damage the cooktop.
 Follow all the cookware manufacturer's recommendations for use and care of cookware.